LeGusto/Euclidean-TSP-Solver/README.md

 # Euclidean TSP Solver

-An interactive web application that solves the Euclidean Traveling Salesman Problem (TSP) using dynamic programming and AWS Lambda for scalable backend calculations.
+An interactive web application that solves the Euclidean Traveling Salesman Problem (TSP) using dynamic programming and AWS Lambda for scalable backend calculations, then displays the resulting path visually.
 This project combines a responsive Angular frontend with a Flask backend, deployed using Docker and hosted on Render.
 The frontend is live on GitHub Pages.

 This project solves an open-loop version of the Traveling Salesman Problem (TSP), where the goal is to find the shortest route that visits every city in a given set exactly once without returning to the starting point.
 Unlike the classic TSP (which forms a closed loop), this variant is ideal for scenarios like one-way delivery routes, road trips ending at a final destination, or any path optimization task where the journey terminates at the last city.